 AMP e-mails are also better than interactive e-mails as the latter is always static.
 The AMP emails have data sources information in real-time from the source.
 Users can also take advantage of interactive tools such as auto-scrolling and carousels.

-Or, you can also use this guide by Neil Patel.
 Again, it goes in-depth into the basics of email marketing, and he sheds light on various aspects of segmentation.

 Using techniques such as the double opt-in or even TAA can be crucial for the success of any marketing approach.
 In addition, digital marketing is regularly changing, and only businesses that can keep up will survive.